It will take days to collect debris from plane that flew over Washington, crashed in rural Virginia

 NTSB investigator Adam Gerhardt told reporters it will take investigators a while to reach the remote crash scene about two to three miles north of Montebello in mountainous terrain.
 They expect to be on the scene at least three to four days.

 Attention on the crash and its cause was heightened by its unusual flight path over Washington and a sonic boom caused by military aircraft heard across Washington, D.C. and parts of Maryland and Virginia.
+The North American Aerospace Defense Command said in a statement that military aircraft was authorized to travel at supersonic speeds, which caused the sonic boom.
+The aircraft also used flares to try to get the pilot’s attention.

 Speaking at a briefing Monday morning, Gerhardt said the wreckage is “highly fragmented” and investigators will examine the most delicate evidence on the scene, after which the wreckage will be moved, perhaps by helicopter, to Delaware, where it can be examined, he said.
 The plane is not required to have a flight recorder but it is possible and there are other avionics equipment that will have data that they can examine, Gerhardt said.

-Investigators will look at when the pilot become unresponsive and why aircraft flew the path that it did, he said.
+Investigators will look at when the pilot became unresponsive and why aircraft flew the path that it did, he said.
 They will consider several factors that are routinely examined in such probes including the plane, its engines, weather conditions, pilot qualifications and maintenance records, he said.

-“Everything is on the table until we slowly and methodically remove different components and elements that will be relevant for this safety investigation,” he said.
+“Everything is on the table until we slowly and methodically remove different components and elements that will be relevant for this safety investigation,” Gerhardt said.

 A preliminary report will be released in 10 days and a final report will be released in 12 to 24 months, he said.